-MySQL UNHEX function is one of the String Function, which is to convert the Hexadecimal number into the bytes represented by the Number.
-The return value of this function is a binary string.
-We can call this MySQL UNHEX function as an inverse of HEX() function.
-The basic syntax of the UNHEX Function is as shown below:
+MySQL UNHEX is one of the String functions, which is to convert the Hexadecimal number into the bytes represented by the Number.
+The return value of this method is a binary string.
+We can call this UNHEX function as an inverse of HEX(), and the basic syntax of it is as shown below:

-The characters that we specify as the MySQL UNHEX argument must represent legal hexadecimal digits, such as 0 to 9, A to F, and a to f.
-If you provide any of the non-hexadecimal digits, this function returns NULL.
+The characters that we specify as the UNHEX argument must represent legal hexadecimal digits, such as 0 to 9, A to F, and a to f.
+If you provide any of the non-hexadecimal digits, it returns NULL.

 The UnHexadecimal Function in MySQL converts the Hexadecimal digits to a string.
 The following String Function query shows you multiple ways to use this UNHEX function.